-I want to talk about the latter, highlighting the subtle distinction between three common pedal types (overdrive, distortion, and fuzz), and providing some input from producer (and owner of Mixtape Studios) Jarrett Nicolay on the most trusted effects pedals from his personal collection.
+I want to talk about the latter, highlighting the subtle distinction between three common pedal types (overdrive, distortion, and fuzz), and got some feedback from producer (and owner of Mixtape Studios) Jarrett Nicolay on some of the most trusted effects pedals from his personal collection.

 To some, the most popular guitar effects — overdrive, distortion, and fuzz — are nigh-indistinguishable and their names are used interchangeably.
 This is understandable, as there’s overlap in the sound that many pedals are capable of achieving.
 There are some differences that are worth pointing out however.

 Overdrive pedals provide the warmest and mildest of the three sounds, and are designed to mimic the sound of cranked-up, vintage tube amps (think good old-fashioned blues).
 Distortion, on the other hand, provides a greater level of gain and crunch, resulting in a more intense alteration of sound and the “meaner” tone often associated with heavier rock and metal.

 As for fuzz, you can think of it as the fun, yet unrefined, cousin of the sound produced by overdrive pedals.
 It was one of the first among the guitar effects that musicians began to experiment back in the 1960s, and the tone is unmistakable — warm, well-rounded, and, to sum it up in a word, fuzzy.